xixogo5105/uiptv/mobile/README.md

 ### libmpv Dependency

 The app depends on an Android 7/API 24 rebuild of `dev.jdtech.mpv:libmpv`.
-Local and CI builds generate the Android 7-compatible AAR before compiling the mobile app.
+CI restores the prebuilt AAR from cache or downloads the `libmpv-android-api24` GitHub release asset before compiling the mobile app.

 ```bash
 ./scripts/build-mobile-with-libmpv.sh :androidApp:assembleDebug
 ```

 Run this command from the repository root.
-The script clones or updates `../libmpv-android`, applies the API 24 compatibility patch, builds `libmpv-release.aar`, copies it to `mobile/androidApp/libs/libmpv-android-api24.aar`, then runs the requested Gradle tasks.
+If `mobile/androidApp/libs/libmpv-android-api24.aar` already exists and `UIPTV_LIBMPV_REUSE_AAR=1` is set, the script reuses it.
+Otherwise it clones or updates `../libmpv-android`, applies the API 24 compatibility patch, builds `libmpv-release.aar`, copies it to `mobile/androidApp/libs/libmpv-android-api24.aar`, then runs the requested Gradle tasks.

 To update libmpv later, run the same script.
 It pulls the sibling checkout before rebuilding.
 The generated `mobile/androidApp/libs/` directory is intentionally ignored by git.